-- The statistics requirement covers regression analysis and time series.
-We give separate courses so you may join a college regression course with the on-line time series course (or vice versa).
+- The statistics requirement covers mathematical statistics and financial accounting.
+We give separate courses so you may join a college statistics course with the on-line financial accounting course (or vice versa).

 To receive VEE Credit, complete and submit the form on the SOA web site.
 The NEAS courses are pre-approved for VEE credit, but you still must submit the SOA form.
 The on-line courses are calibrated to fulfill the VEE requirements.
 Mastery of the material is geared to the level required for VEE.
 Candidates who have not taken the VEE subjects in college may find the on-line courses an efficient way to obtain VEE credit.The on-line courses can be combined with college courses for VEE credit, such as a college regression course and the on-line time series course.
 Approval codes are on http://eande.soa.org/vee/standardized-exams.html.

 The on-line courses are ideal for working actuaries.
 Actuaries constantly weigh alternatives: how much time to spend on exam study vs VEE courses?
 The on-line courses help you master the course material as efficiently as possible.
 We specify the textbook pages for each module, we summarize what each section covers, and we provide illustrative questions and practice problems for each topic, so that you can study productively.
 Our discussion boards provide immediate access to the NEAS faculty and other students enrolled in the courses, allowing you to quickly clarify items you don’t understand.
 If other students are taking the same on-line course at your employer, you can work on the homework together, though you must submit your own paper.
 (Employers with five or more students receive tuition discounts, reflecting the reduction in our costs.)